Trinity University: Football

 In the 2007 Trinity v.
 Millsaps football game on October 27, 2007, trailing by two points with two seconds left, the Tigers used 15 laterals covering 60 yards for a touchdown to give Trinity the win as time expired.
 The unlikely play was named the top sports moment of the year by Time Magazine as well as the "Game Changing Performance of the Year" by Pontiac.

 Baseball

-In May 2016, the Trinity Baseball Team won the Division III College World Series in a best-of-three format, beating Keystone College 14–6 in game 1 and 10–7 in game 2.
-Trinity defeated the 2015 champion, SUNY Cortland twice in the bracket rounds of the tournament en route to the championship.
+In May 2016, the Trinity baseball team won the Division III College World Series in a best-of-three format, beating Keystone College 14–6 in game 1 and 10–7 in game 2.
+Trinity defeated the 2015 champion, SUNY Cortland, twice in the bracket rounds of the tournament en route to the championship.

+Notable alumni

+Trinity alumni have gone on to prominent careers in business, government, and the judiciary.
+Sardar Biglari is chairman and CEO of Biglari Holdings, John Mackey co-founded Whole Foods Market, Daniel Lubetzky founded KIND Healthy Snacks, and Alice Walton, daughter of Walmart founder Sam Walton, is among the wealthiest people in the world.
+Graduates in public office include U.S. Senator John Cornyn, U.S. Representative Michael McCaul, Wyoming governor Matt Mead, and former San Antonio mayor Ron Nirenberg; others have been appointed to the federal judiciary, including U.S. District Judge Dabney Friedrich.

+In athletics, alumni include Wimbledon singles champion Chuck McKinley, world No. 3–ranked tennis player Brian Gottfried, longtime Major League Baseball player and manager Davey Johnson, and Jerheme Urban, the first Trinity alumnus to play in a Super Bowl.
+In the arts, alumni include Tony Award–winning actress Deanna Dunagan, poet Naomi Shihab Nye, and Gibby Haynes and Paul Leary of the rock band Butthole Surfers, which formed at Trinity.
+Bobby Wolff is the only bridge player to have won a world championship in every bridge format.